hunsalz/pixel-art/README.md

 4. Upload bundled app to ESP8266

-A [plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) is avaiable for Arduino IDE.
+A [plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) is available for Arduino IDE.

 5. Browse to http://esp8266.local/ to load app.